Baldauf/ringo-starter/README.md

 ```

 `~/src/App.vue` shows how ringo components can be imported and used as vue components.

-Ringo styles are shown just linked as a css file.
+Ringo styles are shown just linked as a css file at the moment.